-Aggregators allow vendors who are have no competitive advantage to buy a temporary monopoly.
+Some aggregators, therefore, allow vendors (who have no competitive advantage and therefore no vendor surplus) to buy a temporary monopoly (to artificially induce a vendor surplus).
 Aggregators do this by minimizing competition for those vendors’ offers when they’re represented on the map to buyers.
-All the vendor has to do is pay a fee to the aggregator and then they can raise their prices to obtain a vendor surplus (which is effectively free to the vendor because they have a positive return on their investment):
+All the vendor has to do is pay a fee to the aggregator and then they can raise their prices to obtain a vendor surplus.
+This is, effectively, free money to the vendor (because they have a positive return on their investment):

 We call this advertising.

-Consider it as a game.
-Imagine a game in which you can pay a dollar and get $100 back in return (or $99 for free).
+Consider it as a game for vendors.
+Imagine a game in which you can pay a dollar and get $100 back in return (which is $99 for free).
 How many times do you want to play that game?
 An infinite number of times.

-That’s not the end of the story, however, there are many vendors who are interested in playing that game to get a free surplus.
-As the aggregator attracts more vendors, the aggregator can take almost all of the induced surplus back by maximizing competition between the vendors to pay the aggregator (until they pay so much that there is no vendor surplus left, only an aggregator surplus):
+That’s not the end of the story, however, there are many vendors who are interested in playing that game (to obtain free money).
+As the aggregator attracts more vendors they can take almost all of the induced surplus back by maximizing competition between those vendors to pay the aggregator (until they pay so much that there is no vendor surplus left, only an aggregator surplus):

 To put all of this another way, what the aggregators using this strategy are doing are manipulating buyers and vendors so that: